department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2024-08-Toxic-Exposure/TE-Monitoring.md

 - TE Opt-in rate for 25% was 48%, a 10% increase over 5% canary.
 Furthermore, TE page abandonment was low, averaging just 1.3%
 - We are also seeing that overall form abandonment (44.2%) is lower than the baseline (46.7%) and remains steady at +/- 2%.

-### #2: It is too early to evaluate the success of Toxic Exposure from our 25% qualitative data.
+### #2: Although it is too early to evaluate the success of Toxic Exposure from our 25% qualitative data, we expect more specific insight as the rollout continues.
 - At this stage in the rollout, seeing any volume of user feedback on less-than-blocking pain points would be like finding a needle in a haystack.Lighthouse indicates that 63,078 Veterans filed using the 526ez between 8/28-9/24.
 5,900 of them saw the 2022 version of the PDF and 2,382 opted in to the Toxic Exposure flow.
 - As we get more data from more veterans who have access to the toxic exposure flow, we anticipate being able to make more definitive claims about the Toxic Exposure user experience.
 - However, the Contact Center, Medallia, and GA4 data reviewed up until the 25% rollout confirms hypotheses and findings identified in the pre-launch Medalia data.